RafaelColpani/UE4-AI/README.md

 <h2 align="left"> Important notes:  </h2>

 > [!IMPORTANT]
-> This repostior use Unreal version 4.27
+> This repository uses Unreal Engine version 4.27.

 > [!CAUTION]
-> You must have installed Visual Studio, Unreal development mode and the SDK
+> You must have Visual Studio installed with C++ game development mode and the .NET 4.8 SDK